asciifaceman/VoidShaper/notes/Notes.md

 4. Sell creatures at market
     * Demand / value based on creature ability
         * (A work ge-horse will be more valuable than a ge-rat)
-5. Use currency to expand stable and guild
+5. Use currency to expand stable and guild or buy tomes
     * Stable
         * Increased slots to host Defaults and other creatures
             * Can only host 1 of each creature at first